 template of achievement upon which to grow and expand their own dreams and goals.
 The simple drawings of children their own age and fun, rhyming prose helps kids connect easily with the message in each story.

 The Girl Who Could Talk to Computers is the first book in The Girls Who Could Series.
 It tells the story of young Grace Hopper, the inquiring girl who wrote the first computer compiler program which gave birth to the first computer language, COBOL.
 After “Amazing Grace” helped bring us into the modern computer-age, she dedicated her life to teaching and inspiring young people to dream big.
+Buy the paperback or get the audiobook.

 The Girl Who Could Dance in Outer Space is the second book in The Girls Who Could Series.
 It tells the tale of young Mae Jemison, the creative girl who became a doctor, an engineer, a dancer, and an astronaut.
 Mae Jemison teaches us that art and science are natural expressions of creativity and imagination.
 Nurture them both, and go where your dreams take you!
+Buy the paperback or get the audiobook.

 The Girl Who Could Sing with the Birds is the third book in The Girls Who Could Series.
 In it, we explore the world through the eyes of a young Rachel Carson, the author and biologist who inspired the environmental movement that gave birth to Earth Day.
 Rachel Carson teaches us that every life on our planet is precious, and that science should work with nature for the good of all.
 Together, we can keep the world a beautiful place.
+Buy the paperback or get the audiobook.

 The Girl Who Could Heal Your Heart is the fourth book in The Girls Who Could Series.
 In it, we discover the healing power of forgiveness and release.
 Kahuna Morrnah Simeona was a Hawaiian healer and teacher who traveled the world sharing the modern art of ho’oponopono, or community healing.
 When we clear our minds of grief, blame and anger, our hearts become lighter, our days become brighter.
+Buy the paperback or get the audiobook.